 After the Center and allies filed suit to save this poster critter of West Virginia's mountaintop forests, in 2011 a judge reinstated endangered status for the squirrel, holding that the Service had violated the Endangered Species Act by not following its own recovery plan for the species in its decision to remove protection for the rare animal.
-The same year, the Fish and Wildlife Service officially announced it was back on the endangered species list.
+The same year, the Service officially announced that the squirrel was back on the endangered species list.

 Contact: Noah Greenwald